Skip to main content

 Some of the biggest acts of love involve the reliable kitchen hob: Pasta when your housemate wants some comfort food.
 Veg and greens when you and your partner are determined to eat healthier.
 Or some chicken for fajitas when you’re being the host with the most.

 And when you’re cooking up a storm for your loved ones, does it matter if you make a mess?
 No!
 Because those moments you share are more important.
-(And because we’ve got the method for how to clean cooker hobs easily).
+(And because we’ve got the best method for cleaning cooker hobs easily).

-From cleaning the induction hob glass to cleaning cooker hob plates, knowing how to clean the induction hob is easy with this straight-forward guide.
+From learning how to clean an induction hob to cleaning cooker hob plates covered in burnt food, knowing how to keep the hob clean is easy with this straightforward guide.

 Tip

-Keep the hob hygienic between cleans is easy if the whole house remembers to wipe up after themselves.
-Keep a roll of absorbent Plenty kitchen paper near the hob, so whoever the designated chef is that day has it to hand.
+Keeping the hob hygienic between cleans is easy if the whole house remembers to wipe up after themselves.
+Keep a roll of absorbent Plenty kitchen paper close by, so whoever the designated chef is that day has it to hand.

 How to clean an induction hob

 Knowing how to clean an induction hob is easy, because they’re flat and don’t usually have any hard-to-reach areas for overflowing, globby pasta water to run into.
-Even with stubborn stains, cleaning induction hob glass can be done in minutes.
+Even with stubborn stains, cleaning an induction hob properly can be done in minutes.

-1. Ensure the hob is completely cool then brush off any crumbs, excess grease and loose bits of food with a piece of kitchen towel.
+1. Ensure the hob is completely cool then brush off any crumbs, excess grease and loose bits of food with a piece of kitchen paper.

 3. Use a moistened paper towel to wipe off the cleaner and remove any leftover food.

-4. For those crispy, burnt-on stains that always seem to happen, you may want to use a plastic scraper.
+4. Wondering how to get burn marks off your induction hob?
+For those crispy, burnt-on stains that always seem to happen, you may want to use a plastic scraper.
 Dig out your hob’s manual from your ‘stuff cupboard’ to see if it recommends any tools.

 5. Finish by drying and buffing the surface with kitchen towel.